 Next week you will read about how to survive driving a car with no A/C in the heat.

-Until then, if you have a sneaking suspicion that the summer heat has affected your car after reading this article, come to our repair shops in Hamilton and Oakville today and let us take care of your automotive pet.
+Until then, if you have a sneaking suspicion that the summer heat has affected your car after reading this article, come to our repair shops in Hamilton and Stoney Creek today and let us take care of your automotive pet.
 We are expecting you!